 Looks like it’s out with the old and in with the new!

-The NEW GLAMOROUS AND LARGE Hong Kong Disneyland castle, dubbed the Castle of Magical Dreams is set for a November 21 launch.
+The NEW GLAMOROUS AND LARGE Hong Kong Disneyland castle, dubbed the Castle of Magical Dreams was launched on November 21, 2020.

 As we discuss in our review of the new centerpiece, the enlarged fortress is a celebration of 13 princesses.

-Hong Kong officials believe the modifications will help it compete with Shanghai Disneyland’s Enchanted Storybook Castle as the Hong Kong Disneyland Castle adds 90 feet and leaves the Disneyland original in Anaheim as the smallest Disney castle worldwide.
+Disneyland Hong Kong officials believe the modifications will help it compete with Shanghai Disneyland’s Enchanted Storybook Castle as the Hong Kong Disneyland Castle added 90 feet and left the Disneyland original in Anaheim as the smallest Disney castle worldwide.

 Here’s how the Disney castles stack up (Nerdy pun intended):